signalfx/splunk-otel-java/README.md

 ## Correlating traces with logs

 The Splunk Distribution of OpenTelemetry Java provides a way to correlate traces with logs.
-For more information see [Connect Java application trace data with logs](https://docs.splunk.com/Observability/gdi/get-data-in/application/java/instrumentation/connect-traces-logs.html) in the official Splunk documentation.
+For more information see [Connect Java application trace data with logs](https://docs.splunk.com/Observability/gdi/get-data-in/application/java/instrumentation/connect-traces-logs.html) in the Splunk Observability Cloud user documentation.

 ## Manually instrument a Java application